-- 2.1.5 The method for determining minimum flight altitudes. - 2.1.6 The methods for determining heliport operating minima. - 2.1.7 Safety precautions during refueling with passengers on board. - 2.1.8 Ground handling arrangements and procedures.

-2.1.9 Procedures, as prescribed in Annex 12, for pilots-in-command observing an accident.
+- 2.1.4 The circumstances in which a radio listening watch is to be maintained. - 2.1.5 The method for determining minimum flight altitudes. - 2.1.6 The methods for determining heliport operating minima. - 2.1.7 Safety precautions during refueling with passengers on board. - 2.1.8 Ground handling arrangements and procedures. - 2.1.9 Procedures, as prescribed in Annex 12, for pilots-in-command observing an accident.